tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 *   When the size of all WAL files created since the last snapshot reaches the limit of :ref:`snapshot.by.wal_size <configuration_reference_snapshot_by_wal_size>`.
     Once this size is exceeded, the checkpoint daemon takes a snapshot, then the garbage collector deletes the old WAL files.

-If an old snapshot filen is deleted, the Tarantool garbage collector also deletes any :ref:`write-ahead log (.xlog) <internals-wal>` files that meet the following conditions:
+If an old snapshot file is deleted, the Tarantool garbage collector also deletes any :ref:`write-ahead log (.xlog) <internals-wal>` files that meet the following conditions:

 *   The WAL files are older than the snapshot file.